Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 ### The registry 📚

-<div>is a database of all packages that have been shared via npm.</div>
+<div>is a database of all packages that have been published via npm.</div>

 <!-- > -->